Logic06183/Legal-amendment/HE2AT_Legal_Amendments/Source_Documents/RP1_WHC_Complete_With_Changes.md

 5. The transfer of the Data will be done in accordance with the terms and conditions of this Agreement.

 THEREFORE, THE PARTIES AGREE AS FOLLOWS:

 1. DEFINITIONS

     In this Agreement, unless the context otherwise indicates, the following words will have the following meanings:

 1.1	"the/this Agreement" shall mean this Agreement together with any Annexures hereto;

 1.2	"Commencement Date" shall mean the date on which this Agreement commenced, namely [commencement date];

-\added\{"Amendment Effective Date" shall mean the date on which this Amendment becomes effective and binding upon the Parties and shall be the date of signature of the last Party to sign this Amendment.
-For the avoidance of doubt, the Amendment Effective Date shall be the same as the effective date of this Agreement unless otherwise specified.\}
+<span style='color: blue'>"Amendment Effective Date" shall mean the date on which this Amendment becomes effective and binding upon the Parties and shall be the date of signature of the last Party to sign this Amendment.
+For the avoidance of doubt, the Amendment Effective Date shall be the same as the effective date of this Agreement unless otherwise specified.</span>

-\added\{"Azure Cloud Platform" means the Microsoft Azure cloud computing service that will serve as the HE²AT Center Primary Repository.\} \added\{"Cloud Migration" means the process of transferring the Data and any derived data sets from the existing on-premises infrastructure to the Azure Cloud Platform.\} \added\{"Data Access Committee or DAC" means the committee established by the HE²AT Center to review and approve data access requests from external researchers according to established criteria and protocols, which shall continue to function after the conclusion of the HE²AT Center Project.\} \added\{"Data Access Levels" means the tiered access system implemented by the HE²AT Center consisting of: - Level 0: Original Study Data - Raw, unprocessed data with restricted access to Core Data Team only - Level 1: Consortium Shared Data - Processed data shared only among HE²AT Center Consortium partners - Level 2: RP1/RP2 De-identified Data - Retained by HE²AT Center for approved external researcher access - Level 3: Inferential Data - Aggregated and anonymized data available for open access\} \added\{"Extended Research Use" means the use of data derived from the Data by External Researchers for scientific research purposes that may extend beyond but remain consistent with the original aims of the HE²AT Center Project.\} \added\{"External Researcher" means any qualified researcher who is not a member of the HE²AT Center Consortium but who has been approved by the Data Access Committee to access Level 2 data for specific research purposes.\} \added\{"Geo-Distributed Storage Architecture" means the cloud architecture that enables data storage in specific geographic regions in compliance with applicable data protection laws.\} \added\{"Post-Project Data Repository" means the secure data repository that will maintain and govern access to the data after the conclusion of the HE²AT Center Project.\} \added\{"Post-Project Data Use" means the continued storage, access, and use of the data after the conclusion of the HE²AT Center Project in accordance with this Amendment.\} \added\{"Successor Governance Entity" means any entity or institution that assumes responsibility for the governance, maintenance, and oversight of the Post-Project Data Repository after the conclusion of the HE²AT Center Project.\}
+<span style='color: blue'>"Azure Cloud Platform" means the Microsoft Azure cloud computing service that will serve as the HE²AT Center Primary Repository.</span>
+<span style='color: blue'>"Cloud Migration" means the process of transferring the Data and any derived data sets from the existing on-premises infrastructure to the Azure Cloud Platform.</span>
+<span style='color: blue'>"Data Access Committee or DAC" means the committee established by the HE²AT Center to review and approve data access requests from external researchers according to established criteria and protocols, which shall continue to function after the conclusion of the HE²AT Center Project.</span>
+<span style='color: blue'>"Data Access Levels" means the tiered access system implemented by the HE²AT Center consisting of:
+- Level 0: Original Study Data - Raw, unprocessed data with restricted access to Core Data Team only
+- Level 1: Consortium Shared Data - Processed data shared only among HE²AT Center Consortium partners
+- Level 2: RP1/RP2 De-identified Data - Retained by HE²AT Center for approved external researcher access
+- Level 3: Inferential Data - Aggregated and anonymized data available for open access</span>
+<span style='color: blue'>"Extended Research Use" means the use of data derived from the Data by External Researchers for scientific research purposes that may extend beyond but remain consistent with the original aims of the HE²AT Center Project.</span>
+<span style='color: blue'>"External Researcher" means any qualified researcher who is not a member of the HE²AT Center Consortium but who has been approved by the Data Access Committee to access Level 2 data for specific research purposes.</span>
+<span style='color: blue'>"Geo-Distributed Storage Architecture" means the cloud architecture that enables data storage in specific geographic regions in compliance with applicable data protection laws.</span>
+<span style='color: blue'>"Post-Project Data Repository" means the secure data repository that will maintain and govern access to the data after the conclusion of the HE²AT Center Project.</span>
+<span style='color: blue'>"Post-Project Data Use" means the continued storage, access, and use of the data after the conclusion of the HE²AT Center Project in accordance with this Amendment.</span>
+<span style='color: blue'>"Successor Governance Entity" means any entity or institution that assumes responsibility for the governance, maintenance, and oversight of the Post-Project Data Repository after the conclusion of the HE²AT Center Project.</span>

 1.3	“Responsible Party” means a public or private body or any other person which, alone or in conjunction with others, determines the purpose of and means for Processing Personal Data;